Subject area: Chinese

 We are the only university in Scotland to offer both single and joint honours undergraduate programmes in Chinese.
 All four-year honours programmes include a year abroad studying in either China or Taiwan.

-We are ranked 11th in the world for arts and humanities in the QS World University Rankings by Subject 2021.
+We are ranked third in the UK for both Modern Languages and for Arts & Humanities in the QS World Rankings by Subject 2022.

 You will be part of a friendly community of staff and students.
-This includes our own Chinese Studies peer support group, great links to the Confucius Institute for Scotland, and a regular Asian Studies seminar series featuring visiting speakers from around the world.
+We have our own Chinese Studies Peer Support group, and our regular Asian Studies Seminar Series features visiting speakers from around the world.

-At the University of Edinburgh, you can take Chinese as a single honours degree programme, or jointly with a range of other subjects.
-We specialise in teaching students with little or no prior knowledge of the language.
+At the University of Edinburgh, you can take Chinese as a single honours degree programme, or jointly with a range of other subjects, including other world languages.

-Teaching takes place in the University of Edinburgh's Central Area.
-We are based in a world-leading festival city filled with cinemas, theatres, galleries, libraries and collections.
-This includes our Chinese and East Asian Studies Collection of 50,000 print and digital resources.
+Teaching takes place in the University of Edinburgh's Central Area, where you can also access our Chinese and East Asian Studies Collection of 50,000 print and digital resources.